-Reimbursement rates are based on IRS guidelines for the date(s) the expenses were incurred.
-Reimbursement amounts are subject to change due to IRS regulations.
+Some reimbursement rates are based on IRS guidelines for the date(s) the expenses were incurred.
+These reimbursement amounts are subject to change due to IRS regulations.
 Please refer to the IRS website, www.irs.gov, for additional information.
 The information in this benefit should not be assumed as tax advice.